-Based upon the top reason for relocating or retiring to the Carolinas, I want to take a closer look at each region (Coastline, Piedmont, Mountains) within each state.
+Based upon the top reason for relocating or retiring to NC and SC, I want to take a closer look at each region (Coastline, Piedmont, Mountains) within each state.

 How the weather and climate may effect your lifestyle and pocketbook and point out some “other” considerations before you make your final decision on where Your best place to live is.

-Before we talk about those “other” considerations, let’s first look at the geographical diversity of the Carolina Coast.
+Before we talk about those “other” considerations, let’s first look at the geographical diversity of Coastal NC and SC.

-Both North Carolina and South Carolina fall within the Atlantic coast plain consisting of miles of flat sandy beaches at very low elevations.
+Both Coastal NC and SC fall within the Atlantic coast plain consisting of miles of flat sandy beaches at very low elevations.
 In fact, the Carolina Coast (both states) are no more than 20 feet above sea level.